Hurd Hatfield

 William Rukard Hurd Hatfield (December 7, 1917 – December 26, 1998) was an American actor.
-He is best known for having played characters of handsome, narcissistic young men, most notably Dorian Gray in the film The Picture of Dorian Gray (1945).
+He was known for playing handsome, narcissistic young men, most notably Dorian Gray in the film The Picture of Dorian Gray (1945).

 Early life

-Hatfield was born in New York City to William Henry Hatfield (died 1954), an attorney who served as deputy attorney general for New York, and his wife, Adele (née McGuire).
-He was educated at Columbia University, then moved to London, England, where he studied drama and began acting in theatre.
+Hatfield was born in New York City to William Henry Hatfield (died 1954), an attorney who served as deputy attorney general for New York, and his wife, Adele.
+He was educated at Columbia University, then moved to London, where he studied drama and began acting in theatre.

-Acting career
+Career

-He returned to America for his film debut in Dragon Seed (1944), in which he and his co-stars (Katharine Hepburn, Akim Tamiroff, Aline MacMahon, Turhan Bey) portrayed Chinese peasants, some more convincingly than others.
+Hatfield returned to the U.S. for his film debut in Dragon Seed (1944), in which he and his co-stars (Katharine Hepburn, Akim Tamiroff, Aline MacMahon, Turhan Bey) portrayed Chinese peasants, some more convincingly than others.
 Hatfield's second film, The Picture of Dorian Gray (1945), made him a star.
 As Oscar Wilde's ageless anti-hero, Hatfield received widespread acclaim for his dark good looks as much as for his acting ability.
 However, the actor was ambivalent about the role and his performance.
 "The film didn't make me popular in Hollywood," he commented later.
 "It was too odd, too avant-garde, too ahead of its time.
 The decadence, the hints of bisexuality and so on, made me a leper!
 Nobody knew I had a sense of humour, and people wouldn't even have lunch with me."

 His follow-up films, The Diary of a Chambermaid (1946), The Beginning or the End (1947), and The Unsuspected (1947), were successful, but Joan of Arc (1948) was a critical and financial failure.
 Hatfield's film career began to lose momentum very quickly in the 1950s, and he returned to the stage.
 His subsequent movies included supporting roles in The Left Handed Gun (1958), King of Kings (as Pontius Pilate) (1961), El Cid (1961), Harlow (1965) (as Paul Bern), and The Boston Strangler (1968).
 He cut back on performing in the 1970s.
 His later movies included King David (1985) and Her Alibi (1989).